 6. Fleas adapt in order to surviveFleas can easily adapt to famine conditions.
 Just one blood meal can keep an adult flea alive for two months.
 Imagine staying alive on less than one meal a month!
 Most conventional pesticides, including bug bombs and sprays, are only formulated to get rid of adult fleas, and sometimes flea larvae.
 No pest treatments, besides Wondercide products, are formulated to treatall stages of the flea life cycle.
 This is why pest control service companies come back for second, third, or even fourth treatments, and why most over-the-counter do-it-yourself products don't actually solve your flea problem.
 These treatment methods leave thousands of flea eggs and pupae unharmed, so these baby fleas are just waiting to hatch and wage war on you and your pet once again.

 What is the solution?

 Now that you know why getting rid of fleas can be so difficult, we want to arm you with the most effective solution.
-Make sure you choose a product that is formulated to treat all flea life cycle stages—egg, larvae, pupae, and adults.
-We make sure all Wondercide natural pest control products eliminate all flea life cycle stages.
+We make sure all Wondercide pest control products eliminate fleas and ticks.
 We're on your side!
 Check out the 3 step system below, which includes everything you need to treat your pet, your home, and your lawn or garden.